 There are two main methods to placing a full order refund: (Partial) Refund Order which will allow you to generate a new refund order the day of the refund, making reporting on both the original transaction and the refund much easier.

-Use the Refund Order method for all refunds where possible.
+Use the Refund Items method for all refunds where possible.
 (Not all payment gateways support same day refunds).

 1. Go to Store > Orders and select the order you want to refund.

-2. From the Actions menu in the upper right corner of the order window select Refund Order.
+2. From the Actions menu in the upper right corner of the order window select Refund Items.